spongessuck/gm.datepickerMultiSelect/README.md

     selectedDates.push(new Date().setHours(0, 0, 0, 0));

+##Issues

+Version 1.0.8 of this module is not compatible with the (uib-)datepicker-popup directive.
+If you need to use it, please use v1.0.7.

 ##Date Ranges

 You can change the selection mode from individual dates to a date range by setting the select-range attribute to a truthy value or expression (that isn't a string equal to "false"):